Vijay-Nirmal/WebInteractMCP/server/README.md

-# WebIntract MCP Server
+# WebInteract MCP Server

-A Model Context Protocol (MCP) server that converts client web applications into MCP servers with robust two-way communication using the @web-intract-mcp/client npm library
+A Model Context Protocol (MCP) server that converts client web applications into MCP servers with robust two-way communication using the @web-interact-mcp/client npm library

 ## Overview

-WebIntract MCP Server enables client web applications to expose their functionality as MCP tools.
+WebInteract MCP Server enables client web applications to expose their functionality as MCP tools.
 It acts as a bridge between MCP clients and web applications, allowing tools registered in web applications to be invoked through the MCP protocol.

 ## Architecture